rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 Now, you can implement the handler.
-The part for performing the mutation can be already outsourced from the component.
-Later on, you can use the `viewerHasStarred` boolean in the handler to either perform a `addStar` or `removeStar` mutation.
-The execution of the mutation looks similar to performing a GraphQL query from before.
-The API endpoint is not needed, because it was set once in the beginning when you have configured axios.
-Furthermore, the mutation can be send in the `query` payload (which might be a bit confusing at this point, but shouldn't bother you).
-The `variables` property is optional as you know, but in this case, you need to pass the identifier for the repository in order to identify it.
+The mutation can be outsourced from the component.
+Later, you can use the `viewerHasStarred` boolean in the handler to perform a `addStar` or `removeStar` mutation.
+Executing the mutation looks similar to the GraphQL query from before.
+The API endpoint is not needed, because it was set in the beginning when you configured axios.
+The mutation can be sent in the `query` payload, which we'll cover later.
+The `variables` property is optional, but you need to pass the identifier.

 {{< highlight javascript "hl_lines=1 2 3 4 5 6 12" >}}
 const addStarToRepository = repositoryId => {